 Valtris achieved a major triumph when, following its new program of sales excellence, it won a bid to act as a primary supplier for a leading global polymer producer within three months.

 What Mensana started, enabled and supported with its wealth of industry expertise, Valtris took full ownership of.

-The new Valtris way of life is now fully entrenched within the organization, with leadership continuing to adapt and scale the sales program with new growth.
+The new Valtris way of life was now fully entrenched within the organization, with leadership continuing to adapt and scale the sales program with new growth.

 Valtris continues to break new ground, explore new markets and evolve into a best-in-class sales organization.
 Leadership has expressed interest in re-engaging Mensana for future work, citing Mensana’s commitment to results, ability to drive strategy-based execution and spirit of partnership as key ingredients to collaborative success.

-To learn more about how you can unlock your fullest potential and ingrain sales excellence into your organization, get into contact with the team at Mensana.
+To learn more about how you can unlock your fullest potential and ingrain sales excellence into your organization, email email@example.com or call 1.416.583.5835.